 In very small ways, this kind of adaptation has always been natural to music.
-Centuries ago music was often written with no direct, specific connection to an instrument or group of instruments.
-To be sure, If you were writing music for a sacred setting in the year 1250, you did know that it would be performed vocally (and by male voices, at that); instrumental music was either forbidden or so completely marginalized that it might only emerge in spontaneous settings.
+Centuries ago, music was often written with no direct, specific connection to an instrument or group of instruments.
+To be sure, if you were writing music for a sacred setting in the year 1250, you did know that it would be performed vocally (and by male voices, at that).
+Back then, instrumental music was either forbidden or so completely marginalized that it might only emerge in spontaneous settings.
 But apart from such traditions, music generally took shape in the Renaissance and Baroque with a more catholic nonchalance: a piece worked out at the organ will often work just fine on a harpsichord or, eventually, a fortepiano; a sonata for two treble parts with continuo support can easily be played by violins or oboes or perhaps even trumpets (depending on the key).

 Bach, for example, was not at all averse to making changes in order to suit his circumstances.
 Early in his career, Bach himself transcribed a handful of Italian (mostly violin) concertos to be performable by one player at a keyboard.
 These arrangements served at least two purposes: pedagogical and practical.
 Pedagogical needs were important to Bach, who often had his own children and a few boarders to instruct in the basic principles of composition, extemporization, and tasteful interpretation.
 And in a practical sense, how better to experience the latest developments in Italian writing than by getting it "under one's fingers."
 Of course, Bach's keyboards arrangements lack the textural brilliance of the full string ensemble and the dynamic interplay between soloist and the larger group.
 But these were tradeoffs worth making at the time.